AdrianVazquezMejia/middle-node/README.md

 The folder json contains the config file where you can modify the default values for parameters.

+Before build the container make sure the dockerfile contains the timezone corresponding to your location.

 # Collaborate

 To develop you should not execute the *make.sh* file which is used for production purposes.